mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 <td>144658</td>
 <td>57331</td>
 <td>32544</td>
-<td>7818</td>
+<td>8716</td>
-<td>267125</td>
+<td>245692</td>
 </tr>
 </table>

-Total error rate: 6737 / 1383631 * 100 = 0.487%
+Total error rate: 5886 / 1,260,841 * 100 = 0.467%

 #### Discussion

-As expected, all supported message types have a greater than zero total message count, and the total number of messages far exceeds the number of errored messages with a total error rate of 0.487%.
-This is a marked increase in error rate from 0.22% in 2023 to 0.487% in 2024.
+As expected, all supported message types have a greater than zero total message count, and the total number of messages far exceeds the number of errored messages with a total error rate of 0.467%.
+This is a slight decrease in error rate from 0.487% in 2024 to 0.467% in 2025.
 Additionally, the number of NewRx messages is significantly greater than the number of RxChangeResponse, CancelRx, and RxRenewalResponse messages.

 ### Measure 4: E-Prescribing Diagnosis Codes